PrincetonUniversity/hpc_beginning_workshop/cluster/index.md

 srun Rscript data_analysis.R
 ```

 Submit the job with `sbatch job.slurm`.
+You will receive an email when the job is finished.
 After the job runs you can view the output with `cat slurm-<XXXXXX>.out`.

 ### Learn More About Adroit by Running Commands